 - Grants are meant primarily for permanent modifications, but RAMP program staff will review requests for temporary modifications on a case-by-case basis.

-- Modifications must facilitate access into or movement within a home.
+- Modifications must facilitate access into or movement within a home, as per program guidelines.

 What if I don't own the place where I live?